Jclouxdev/Projet-Dev-B3/README.md

 - Filter System
 - Protected route for Admin Dashboard
 - Stats on Admin Dashboard
+- Stats of Offers for Users
 - Wishlist for products and categories
 - Notifications for Wishlist
+- Fake transaction

 ### Technologies :